adamgilroy22/tribe/TESTING.md

 ## User Story Testing

+The following are user stories I've implemented with screenshots to prove

 | User Story | Screenshot |
 | --- | --- |
 | As a new site user, I would like to clearly see the site's purpose, so that I can decide whether or not to sign up. | ![screenshot](documentation/testing/landing-page.png) |